Cookies on this website

 • Theme Lead for Clinical Trials

 My key areas of research expertise are in the design, conduct and transparent reporting of randomized trials and systematic reviews.
-I have published a number of research studies in these areas including the development of key reporting guidelines such as the CONSORT Statement and PRISMA for Abstracts.
+I have published a number of research studies in these areas and have been instrumental in the development of key reporting guidelines including the CONSORT and SPIRIT Statements.

-I joined OCTRU in February 2015, where I am involved in leading the design and delivery of clinical trials within the OCTRU portfolio.
-I am co-chief investigator on several NIHR funded trials for interventions for people with shoulder pain and impaired shoulder function and co-investigator on a number of other NIHR funded trials and evidence syntheses.
+In my current role I am involved in leading the design and delivery of clinical trials within the OCTRU portfolio.
+I am co-chief investigator on several NIHR funded trials in the areas of rehabilitation and musculoskeletal sciences and co-investigator on a number of other NIHR funded trials and evidence syntheses.

 I have a particular interest in clinical trial registration, data sharing, transparent reporting of trial protocols, development of core outcome sets, pilot trials and trials of complex interventions.
-I am a member of the advisory board for Current Controlled Trials, a member of the NIHR Health Technology Assessment Clinical Evaluation and Trials Board and member of the NIHR Open Research Advisory Board.
+I am a member of the advisory board for Current Controlled Trials, a member of the NIHR Open Research Advisory Board and member of the NIHR Health Technology Assessment Clinical Evaluation and Trials Board (2018-2023).
 I regularly carry out peer review for high impact medical journals and various funding bodies (e.g. NIHR and Medical Research Council).

 Key publications